okuvshynov/qna/README.md

 pip install anthropic
 ```

-Anthropic API key should be in environment variable ANTHROPIC_API_KEY
+Anthropic API key should be in environment variable ANTHROPIC_API_KEY.
+All of it is tested on MacOS with default Preview PDF viewer.

 ## How it works